Naval Station Norfolk: History

 The area where the base is located was the site of the original 1907 Jamestown Exposition.

 In 1915, the Headquarters of the 5th Naval District was established.
 In April 1917, shortly after the United States entered World War I, a bill was passed for the purchase of the land, and money was set aside in the amount of $1.6 million for the development of the base.
+This bill was called the Military Deficiency Appropriation Bill.
+When the United States entered World War I, the Navy needed a large operations center on the East Coast, which caused the base to expand very quickly.
+The base established a seaplane airfield in October 1917, and in the following year it was separated and became Naval Air Station Hampton Roads.
 The Naval Operating Base (NOB) and other facilities were established.
 By 1918, there were 34,000 enlisted men at the base.
 However, by the war's end, the base was reduced in personnel and put into a "standby mode."

 When World War II began in Europe in 1939, the base became more active again.
 New facilities were built, including new runways for aircraft, part of Naval Air Station Norfolk.
 It also had ramps built to be used by seaplanes to be operated by the Navy during the war.
 About 400 acres was acquired and, by 1943, the air station had become a central airfield for operations.
-Due to the expansion, it contributed to ending the war because of the training it provided to naval air units.
+It trained naval air units for the rest of the war.